 How many churches can you find in the town?

-There are 120+ of them in Skopelos Town alone, Makes for a fun day out, trying to find as many as you can, before retiring into one of the many tempting cafes along the harbour front. (or straying into one of the many excellent gift shops)
+There are over 120 churches in Skopelos Town alone.
+Making for a fun day out, try to find as many as you can, before retiring into one of the many tempting cafes along the harbour front (or straying into a tempting gift shop)

 Agnondas for lunch is a must do

 Agnondas roughly translates into “where the wind does not blow” and is used as the rough weather port on Skopelos, when the winds are too severe to allow the boats to dock safely in the main harbour.
 It also has a very agreeable beach, and a couple of excellent waterfront fish tavernas, where you can easily spend a couple of hours enjoying the “perfect” fish lunch.
 I’m sure you’ll enjoy it as much as we did.

 Click here to suggest a Great Thing you've done nearby ...